mahoney1/test/setup_newmodel.md

     `Installed remotely response:<status:200 payload:"OK" >`

-8. Next, we need to instantiate the chaincode on the channel, using the following command (it requires the namespace prefix, with no arguments):
+8. Next, we need to instantiate the chaincode on the channel, using the following command (it requires the namespace prefix, with no arguments supplied to the `Init` below):

        `CORE_PEER_ADDRESS=peer:7051 peer chaincode instantiate -o orderer:7050 -C myc -l node -n mycontract -v v0 -c '{"Args":["org.mynamespace.updates_Init",""]}'`

-   After 30s-60s, you will see messages about the sample running chaincode being instantiated on the channel.
+  This can take a little time to instantiate on the channel, please note.
+After some 60s or so, you will see messages about the sample running chaincode being instantiated on the channel.

-9. Next, invoke the first Smart Contract function we've implemented, called `Init_Contract` - which creates a simple asset/key value in the world state as follows:
+9. From the same CLI terminal, invoke the first Smart Contract function we've implemented, called `Init_Contract` - which creates a simple asset/key value in the world state as follows:

     `CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["Init_Contract","A1","10"]}' -n mycontract`